 19. Do not e-mail copies of your paper.
-Papers must be printed and delivered in person during class or to my office, which is in 201 Hubbard Hall.
-Papers may be left in the plastic trays outside the office if the professor is not there.
-Final report papers are due the last day of classes.
+Papers must be printed and delivered in person during class.

 Footnotes and Bibliographies

 Every year it gets more and more frustrating as many entering students either have no idea about footnotes and bibliographical citations or simply come up with their own idea as to what constitutes a footnote citation.
 It thus becomes necessary to set some minimum standards for the practice of citation in my courses.